aparnaittekot/aparnaittekot.github.io/_tabs/suggestions-collaborate.md

 ---
-title: Want to collaborate?
+title: Want to suggest ideas or collaborate?
 icon: fas fa-info-circle
-order: 6
+order: 7
 ---

+## Suggesting new blog ideas

+If you have suggestions on blog ideas, feel free to add to this form [Suggestions Form](https://forms.gle/fASthhHszCjMpRy2A).

+## Collaborations

 This blog is open for collaborations.